Learn the Rules for 8-Ball Pool.

 They should be racked tightly so that the balls are all in contact with each other.

-The base of the rack should be parallel to the end rail of the table, with the lead ball of the rack centered on the table’s foot spot.
+The base of the rack should be parallel to the end rail of the table, with the apex ball of the rack centered on the table’s foot spot.

 Some variations call for the 1-ball to be the apex ball at the front point of the triangle, with the rest of the balls alternating solid/stripe, solid/stripe so that a solid color ball is at each corner.